Why housing is ripe for a Tesla-like disruption, and the one weird trick that disruption will borrow from grade school math.

 Well, today green is gold.
 I discovered that firsthand when my neighborhood's green reputation propped up my home's value during the housing crash of 2008.
 And I've confirmed it through additional research and travel, which I'll discuss here soon.

-The bottom line is that the housing project that uses factored design will cost the developer much less to build and command a much higher price per square foot than traditional detached housing for the buyer or tenant.
-It offers a much higher quality of life than a suburb at substantially lower monthly costs.
+The bottom line is that a housing project that uses factored design will cost the developer much less to build and command a much higher price per square foot than traditional detached housing.
+For the buyer or tenant, it offers a much higher quality of life than a suburb, at substantially lower monthly cost.

-And that's just the tip of the iceberg is part of a larger development such as Edenicity.
-This project would present many additional opportunities to factor the design of energy, food, retail, transportation, entertainment and numerous other systems.
-Each factor would expand the developer's ability to offer better living experiences at higher profit margins with less harm to the earth.
+And that's just the tip of the iceberg.
+As part of a larger development such as Edenicity, this project would present many additional opportunities to factor the design of energy, food, retail, transportation, entertainment and numerous other systems.
+Each factor would expand a developer's ability to offer better living experiences at higher profit margins with less harm to the earth.
 This is how it's not only possible to cut our consumption, energy and land use by 95% or more, but how it would offer incredible quality of life.